Lego Minifigures (theme): Development

 During the development process of the Lego Minifigures theme, Lego designers Tara Wike explained the concept of the Lego Minifigures theme.
-Tara Wike explained, "Here’s a good example… I’ll go to Austin and say, ‘let’s do an elephant girl’, and he'll doodle that up and we'll go brief the sculptors.
-And it's usually not just out of thin air, we’ve done some other animal helmets before, so we’ve got some experience with that.
+Tara Wike explained, "Here's a good example… I'll go to Austin and say, ‘let's do an elephant girl', and he'll doodle that up and we'll go brief the sculptors.
+And it's usually not just out of thin air, we've done some other animal helmets before, so we've got some experience with that.
 We'll have a rough wish, but we know that we'll have limitations, and we go to the sculptors and they come back with their proposal, and we always have a mould engineer sitting in on our weekly design meeting so that they can flag things right away.
 But our sculptors are actually very good at knowing what we can get in and out of a mould."
 Creative Lead Astrid Graabæk explained, "We design both for kids and adults in this theme.
 We look at what kids from five year olds and up find exciting, that also sparks their imagination and trigger play for them.
 At the same time, we also look at what is exciting for adults, and especially AFOLs.
 Are there new elements, character choices, or colour changes we think would be exciting?
-We launch three times a year and it’s a variety of classic launches (numbered series) and also these external IP such as Looney Tunes which is the current one out now."
+We launch three times a year and it's a variety of classic launches (numbered series) and also these external IP such as Looney Tunes which is the current one out now."

 Collectible Minifigures

-According to BrickLink, The Lego Group has released 739 Collectible Minifigures.
+According to BrickLink, The Lego Group has released 739 Collectible Minifigures (CMF).